The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Observations and data reduction

 \subsection{Uncertainties}

-Based on the observed scatter of the fitted positions (see Appendix \ref{sect:posacc}), we estimate that the catalogue positions given in Table \ref{table:sourcelist} are accurate to within $\pm1$\,mas.
+Based on the observed scatter of the fitted positions (see Appendix \ref{sect:posacc}), we estimate that the catalogue positions given in Tables \ref{table:east} and \ref{table:west} are accurate to within $\pm1$\,mas.
 For flux densities we estimate the uncertainty as

 where $\sigma$ is the map RMS and $F$ is the measured flux density.
 This includes both a conservative estimate of the image noise effects, as well a 10\% uncertainty on the absolute flux density calibration.
 Finally, for source sizes, we adopt an uncertainty based on Eq.7 by \cite{martividal2012} of